-The ESPP was approved by shareholders at the 2021 Annual General Meeting.
+The Employee Share Purchase Plan ("ESPP") is revolved each year at the Annual General Meeting.
+The current ESPP was approved by shareholders at the 2022 Annual General Meeting.
 Under the ESPP, an IDEX employee based in Norway, the United Kingdom, or the United States may contribute up to 20% (subject to statutory limits) of his or her annual base salary, through payroll deductions, toward periodic purchases of newly issued Ordinary Shares.
-Under the ESPP, an option for the purchase of an Ordinary Share is granted to a participating employees on the first day of a semiannual "offering period" to purchase newly issued Ordinary Shares at the end of that offering period at a purchase price equal to 85% of the lesser of the fair market value, based on the closing price of an Ordinary Share reported by the Oslo Børs, on either the first day or the last day of that offering period.
+Under the ESPP, an option for the purchase of an Ordinary Share is granted to a participating employees on the first day of a 6-months' "offering period" to purchase new issued Ordinary Shares at the end of that offering period at a purchase price equal to 85% of the lesser of the fair market value, based on the closing price of an Ordinary Share reported by the Oslo Børs, on either the first day or the last day of that offering period.
 The offering periods occur from March through August, and from September through February.
+The shares are not restricted.